cran/clifro/README.md

 ![](README-rain-wind-example-2.png)

-For more details and tutorials, see the vignettes and demo for how to use *clifro*, including choosing datatypes, stations, saving locations as KML files and easy, elegant plotting for various different climate and weather data.
+For more details and reproducible examples, see the [technical report](http://stattech.wordpress.fos.auckland.ac.nz/2015-02-new-zealands-climate-data-in-r-an-introduction-to-clifro/) for how to use *clifro*, including choosing datatypes, stations, saving locations as KML files and easy, elegant plotting for various different climate and weather data.

 ``` {.r}
 # View the clifro demo